svylabs/stablebase/WHITEPAPER.md

 ## Redemption Mechanism
 Redemption is an operation in the protocol, where users can reedem 1 stablecoin for the equivalent of 1 USD worth of underlying collateral.
 The protocol has to decide on the priority for redeeming open CDPs.
 This is where the *Stability Rate* and *Reserve Ratio* gets important.

+1. **Reserve Ratio** - The protocol targets reserve ratios set by the users to be closer, within a range of 1%.
+If the difference is more, the CDP that is the greater distance from the reference stake weighted reserve ratio will be the first to get redeemed, until the difference is again close to 1%.
-1. **StabilityRate** - User that paid the lowest stability rate will be the first to get redeemed.
+2. **StabilityRate** - If redemption cannot happen through (1), user that paid the lowest stability rate will be redeemed.
-2. **Reserve Ratio** - If redemptions cannot happen based on (1), a user that sets the lowest Reserve Ratio will be redeemed.
+3. **Reserve Ratio** - If redemption cannot happen through (2), lowest reserve ratio CDPs would be redeemed again, even if the difference is within 1%.

 Some users might also prefer more predictable redemptions, for these users the protocol offers Redemption Protection.
 We need to define **Target Stability Rate** in order to understand Redemption Protection.